 The next step is to take pictures of EVERYTHING.
 In Chicago, my sister helps me out; in RI, I get assistance from one of my housemates.
 I do my best to take photos outside in natural light, because these look the best & showcase the colors of the clothing really well.
 If there’s an item of clothing that is too small for me, I take pictures of it on another model (usually my housemate or my sister).
 I try to get at least 3 or 4 different poses, and multiple pictures of each pose (because I blink a LOT).
 I also take close-up detail pictures of shirts so that customers can get an idea of the patterns on them.

 Once I’ve gotten pictures of everything, I transfer them to my computer and do a preliminary cull.
-This is where I delete anything blurry, I’m blinking, or the clothing doesn’t appear flattering.
+This is where I delete anything blurry, where I’m blinking, or the clothing doesn’t appear flattering.
 I pick 3-4 photos that I like the best of each item (plus the detail shot), and then transfer these into Photoshop, where I do a very basic edit to clean up colors, contrast, brightness, etc. Here, I also crop images so that they focus more on the shirts that I am trying to sell than on the background or anything else in the frame.

 Part of adding listings to Etsy includes figuring out how to ship items & how much it will cost.
 Luckily, Etsy can often provide the shipping information for me when I fill in certain details.

-A week after posting to Patreon, all the Etsy listings go live (excluding anything that Patreon supporters purchase during their early availability).
 When items are ordered from Etsy, I get 2 emails.
 One from Paypal (since all my Etsy funds go there), and one from Etsy.
 The Paypal email goes into a folder labeled ‘receipts’ so that I can track how much I made & relate that to my taxes.
 The second email stays unread in my inbox until I am ready to ship; once it ships that email gets deleted.

 I will almost always use Etsy to purchase shipping labels, since it keeps it all in one nice spot, and I get an email receipt.
 I can then print the label, and schedule a pick-up through USPS so I don’t have to find a time to get to the post office.
 And then items are off to their new homes!
 With almost 80 reviews and 4.5 stars on Etsy, hopefully I am doing something right.